inkel/disyuntor/README.md

 end
 ```

 By default, when the circuit is open, `Disyuntor#try` will fail with a `Disyuntor::CircuitOpenError`.
-This behavior can be changed by passing a `Proc` in the `on_fail` option.
+This behavior can be changed by passing a `Proc` in the `on_circuit_open` option or method.

 If you want to use it as a [`Rack`](https://github.com/rack/rack) middleware, add the following in your `config.ru`: